-1123 Photography
+1123 Digital Photography

-Basic principles of photography: camera operation, black and white images, developing film, printing negatives, and compiling a portfolio.
-Student must provide a 35mm camera, film, and printing paper.
+Basic principles of digital photography: camera functions and operation, lighting and composition, indoor/outdoor environments, and basic digital photography techniques.
+Student must provide his/her own camera and onboard flash.

 1433 Fundamentals of Art

 Developing skills and discipline while imparting a sense of adventure for exploring new materials, techniques, and thoughts.
 The creative work will involve principles of design; aims of organization; and plastic elements of color, line, texture, space, and form using a variety of media.